Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`base_url`: String.
     The base URL of the implementation serving the database to which this property belongs.

-  - :field:`"item_schema"`: String.
+  - :field:`"item_describedby"`: String.
-    A URL to a JSON Schema that validates the data lines of the response.
+    A URL to an external JSON Schema that validates the data lines of the response.
-    The format SHOULD be the relevant partial extract of a valid property definition as described in `Property Definitions`_.
-    If a schema is provided, it MUST be a valid JSON schema using the same version of JSON schema as described in that section.
+    The format and requirements on this schema are the same as for the inline schema field :field:`item_schema`.
 The format of data lines of the response (i.e., all lines except the first and the last) depends on whether the header object specifies the layout as :val:`"dense"` or :val:`"sparse"`.

 - **Dense layout:** In the dense partial data layout, each data line reproduces one list item in the OPTIMADE list property being transmitted in JSON format.